-Looking for an office to rent?
+Looking for offices to rent?

-Office rental costs are generally quoted in price per square foot or price per square metre (per year).
+Office rental costs are generally quoted in ‘price per square foot’ or ‘price per square metre’ (per year).
 So, to work out the annual cost you simply take the price and multiply it by area.
-Then divide it by twelve for the monthly cost.
-Then divide it by your chosen area/person ration to calculate the cost per person.
-Office Genie does the cost/calculation for you based on 75 square feet per person, which allows you to compare the "by desk" cost directly with serviced office space and shared office space.
-Rented offices space generally looks quite cheap compared to serviced and shared space, but remember that there's other costs involved apart from the rent: legal fees and building management to name a couple.
+Then divide it by 12 for the monthly cost.
+You can also divide it by your chosen area/person ration to calculate the cost per person if you want to compare it to shared and serviced office space, both of which you rent on a per-desk basis.

 Budgeting for office rental

-- Furniture and decoration.
-You'll generally be moving into a shell, so obviously you'll need to budget to kit the place out.
+- Furniture and decoration: You'll generally be moving into a shell, so obviously you'll need to budget to kit the place out.

-- Building management.
-You'll need to pay for business services (utilities, broadband, and so on), and also building insurance.
+- Building management: You'll need to pay for business services (utilities, broadband, and so on), and also building insurance.

-- Dilapidations.
-You'll generally be asked to put the building back exactly as you found it when the lease ends.
+- Dilapidations: You'll generally be asked to put the building back exactly as you found it when the lease ends.
 Beware that this can be extremely costly!

-What leased office space gives you is greater control, and a greater ability to find something that particularly suits you.
+What traditional rented office space gives you is greater control, and a greater ability to find something that particularly suits you.
 For example, if price is most important then you can probably save money by going for leased space (in return for a long-term commitment), or if décor is important then you get complete control over how your building looks and feels.
-Serviced and shared offices work out a little more expensive, but the plus side is that you don't have all the hassles of managing a building and the space is a bit more flexible - you don't give a long-term commitment.
+Serviced and shared offices work out a little more expensive, but the plus side is that you don't have all the hassles of managing a building and the space is a bit more flexible - you don't make a long-term commitment.

 What next in your search to let office space?